Sometimes, no matter how careful you are about taking your asthma medicines and avoiding your triggers, you may find that you have an asthma attack.

 - You will also need another review within one or two weeks to review your current asthma treatment and ensure your asthma is well controlled.

-Do not ignore worsening symptoms
+Do not ignore it if your symptoms are getting worse

 Needing to use your reliever inhaler more than three times a week may suggest that your asthma is not as well controlled as it could be.